QuentinRa/blog.quentinra.dev/programming-languages/low-level/cpp/index.md

 Inheritance (`héritage`) is allowing us to extend another class/struct.

 * ➡️ Multiple inheritance is possible, but conflicts must be handled
-* ➡️ The inheritance modifier determine how child class behave
+* ➡️ The inheritance modifier determines how child classes behave

 #### Inheritance modifier